The Business Hippie way

 Not a model.
 Not a score.
 Closer to what a good doctor or a thoughtful journalist does: show up, pay attention, read patterns, hand the reading back.
 Everything BHC produces – the Tour, the Atlas, the Reports – comes from it.

-The Business Hippie Way is the foundation behind the work.
+The Business Hippie Way is the foundation, the philosophy.